1.9. Basic Abilities

 Time: Reaction Target: Self

-Trigger: When you would take Damage from an Ability
+Trigger: When you are targeted by an Ability

 Components: 1 Dodge Point